-- (1) The committee may call a special general meeting whenever the committee thinks fit. - (2) The Committee shall, on the receipt in writing by the secretary, of a requisition from at least 5 per cent of the total number of members, or 250 ordinary members, whichever is higher, convene a Special general meeting. - (3) Special General Meetings cannot be called during the following periods: - (a) Between the 30th of November and the 15th of January, or - (b) during the period of issued writs for an election in which the party has candidates. - (4) A requisition of members for a special general meeting: - (a) must be in writing, and - (b) must state the purpose of the meeting, and - (c) must be signed by the members making the request, and - (d) may consist of more than 1 document in a similar form signed by 1 or more members, and - (e) must be lodged with the secretary, and

-- (f) may be in electronic form and signed and lodged by electronic means. - (5) If the committee fails to convene a special general meeting to be held within 1 month after that date on which a requisition of members for the meeting is lodged with the Secretary, or, fails to reach mutual agreement on a later date, any one or more of the members who made the requisition may convene a special general meeting to be held not later than 3 months after that date. - (a) in the event that this time frame would cause the special general meeting to occur between the dates specified in subclause (3), the secretary should delay the meeting to at 14 calendar days after the exclusion period ends. - (6) A special general meeting held under subclause (4) must be conducted, as far as practicable, in the same way as a general meeting called by the committee.
+- (1) The committee may call a special general meeting whenever the committee thinks fit. - (2) The committee must call a special general meeting if the committee receives a request made by at least 5% of the total number of members. - (3) The request: - (a) must be in writing, and - (b) must state the purpose of the meeting, and - (c) must be signed by the members making the request, and - (d) may consist of more than 1 document in a similar form signed by 1 or more members, and - (e) must be lodged with the secretary, and - (f) may be in electronic form and signed and lodged by electronic means. - (4) If the committee fails to call a special general meeting within 1 month of the request being lodged, 1 or more of the members who made the request may call a special general meeting to be held within 3 months of the date the request was lodged. - (5) A special general meeting held under subclause (4) must be conducted, as far as practicable, in the same way as a general meeting called by the committee.